The big picture

 But we have to be aware of the risks that can also create.

 Please join us for the Aviva Investors Q3 House View Webcast.

 About the House View

-The document is produced quarterly by Aviva Investors investment professionals and is overseen by the Investment Strategy team.
-Each quarter we hold a House View Forum at which the main issues and arguments are introduced, discussed and debated.
+The document is produced quarterly by our investment professionals and is overseen by the Investment Strategy team.
+We hold a House View Forum biannually at which the main issues and arguments are introduced, discussed and debated.
 The process by which the House View is constructed is a collaborative one – everyone will be aware of the main themes and key aspects of the outlook.
-Everyone has the right to challenge and all are encouraged to do so.
+All team members have the right to challenge and all are encouraged to do so.
 The aim is to ensure that all contributors are fully aware of the thoughts of everyone else and that a broad consensus can be reached across the teams on the main aspects of the report.